SINTEF/h2iCompressor/README.md

 # Centrifugal compressor code

 Python code divided into two steps:
-1. Prediction of centrifugal compressor geometry at design point using method proposed by Japikse (1996)
+1. Predict centrifugal compressor geometry at design point using method proposed by Japikse (1996)
-2. Prediction of off-design performance using method proposed by Galvas (1973) and adapted by Lowe (2016)
+2. Predict off-design performance using method proposed by Galvas (1973) and adapted by Lowe (2016)

 The code is fully implemented for a single stage centrifugal compressor, for which it has been partly validated.
 Scripts for multistage compressors have been implemented, but needs further improvement.